rikkeuldbaek/DadJokeGenerator_LA_FP/README.md

 ## **5.6.4 Script arguments**
-The GPT-2 and RNN model have the following default arguments stated in the table below.
+The GPT-2 and RNN model have the following default arguments stated in the tables below.
 These arguments can be modified and adjusted in the ```run.sh``` script.
 If no modifications are added, default parameters are run.
 In case help is needed, please write ```--help``` in continuation of the code below instead of writing an argument.

 ```python
 #GPT-2 model